thehighvaluemen/thehighvaluemen.com/content/tidiness.md

 By the end of this process I feel I've achieved the following:
  - A permanent state of tidiness
+ - My physical spaces have become much simpler and beautiful.
+ - I discarded many of my laptop's files and folders that I didn't actually need and it's much easier to navigate around my files and folders and to work.
+ - My phone has a lot less apps and is much more simple and organized.
+ - I deleted a bunch of social network accounts I wasn't actually using and that I realized really had no purpose for me.
+ - I discarded a lot of relationships that weren't making me happy and focused my attention in those that do.
  - When it comes to my possessions, I'm no longer attached to the past or fearful about the future, and I therefore no longer keep items because "I don't want to let go of this photo" or "I may need this item some day".
 I realized both these types of items have already fulfilled their purpose and I can now let them go.
 I learned the importance of discarding and I now discard with a passion, keeping only items that are necessary and/or spark joy.
-I've also learned to make really smart purchases through the same lense: I only buy things that are useful _and_ spark joy.
+I've also learned to make really smart purchases through the same lenses: I only buy things that are useful _and_ spark joy.
- - My physical and virtual spaces have become much better to live in and much easier to clean.
- - My relationships have greatly improved through this process.

-Mission:
+ - Most importantly, I now am the proud owner of a set of principles that help me make hard decisions fast and with absolute confidence.

+I am purposefully talking about the results that I had by reading this book, without talking about the _why_, i.e. the principles or the philosophy as a whole, because I want to motivate you to read the book and it would be redundant.

+There is no progress without action.
+So, now that I've given you a taste for the kinds of results that you can achieve by reading, planning and executing on this book, here's the mission:
 1. Read [The Life-Changing Magic of Tidying Up: The Japanese Art of Decluttering and Organizing by Marie Kondo](https://amzn.to/2CvMLof)
-2. As you read, create a plan of action
+2. As you read, construct a plan of action
+3. When you're done reading the book, add the following to your plan:
+3.1.
+Tidy your computer
+3.2.
+Tidy your phone
+3.3.
+Tidy your social networks.
+3.4.
+Tidy your relationships.
-3. Execute on that plan and achieve a permanent state of tidyness
+4. Execute on that plan